ExplainBinary/Bin2Summary/README.md

 python model_test.py --Mode case
 ```

-- To test the pre-trained seq2seq model with the given samples in the case studies (i.e., MyDoom and WannaCry).
+- (Optional) To test the pre-trained seq2seq model with the given malware samples (i.e., MyDoom and WannaCry).

 #### FAQ